 No. 12 seed McNeese holds off late Clemson charge to earn first March Madness victory

 PROVIDENCE, R.I.
-(AP) — McNeese coach Will Wade and his boombox-toting manager are moving on in March Madness after the 12th-seeded Cowboys held off late-charging No. 5 seed Clemson 69-67 on Friday in the first bracket buster of the NCAA Tournament.
+(AP) — McNeese coach Will Wade and his boombox-toting manager gave March Madness its first bracket buster.

+The 12th-seeded Cowboys used a stifling first half to open a 24-point lead, and then held off late-charging No. 5 seed Clemson for the program’s first NCAA Tournament victory, a 69-67 win in the opening round of the East Region on Thursday.

+“We have broken every record in the book,” said Wade, who led the school to its first back-to-back appearances in the NCAA Tournament and now its first victory.
+“This was the last one to get.
+We want to keep this going.
+We want to keep this going.”

 Chris Shumate added 13 points and 11 rebounds for McNeese, which has been best-known this March for its viral, rapping manager and a renegade coach who has reportedly already lined up his next job — at NC State.